tchiong/lifehack2022/kindness_network/README.md

 After clicking log in, choose either volunteer or beneficiary and you will enter the singpass login screen.
 Below the singpass QR code, you will see some buttons to log in as test accounts.

+## Usage

+Using the beneficiary accounts, one can create a new request, view pending requests that have been created and past requests that have been completed.
+When completing a request, feedback can be made by the beneficiary